wise-cube/wise-cube/Architecture/README.md

 ![Sketch](https://di3go-article-images.s3.eu-central-1.amazonaws.com/uPic/Sketch.png)

-The cube will handle four player, on for each screen, and will display images received on the player's MQTT channel on the corresponding screen.
+The cube will handle four player for each screen, and will display images received on the player's MQTT channel on the corresponding screen.

 In particular when it is placed over a certain NFC tag it shows the player a QR code  with the link to play a game with other people on the same cube